Little City: Plot

 Rebecca, being new in town and unlucky in love, meets Anne at a coffee shop.
 Even though she does not have a serious interest in being a lesbian, she decides to sleep with Anne to see if it excites her more than sleeping with men, which has so far been underwhelming for her.
 Her first lesbian experience with Anne is interrupted by Kate who returns home early after finally coming out of the closet to her parents.
 Catching Anne and Rebecca in bed together, Kate walks out.
 Rebecca, realizing she is not really a lesbian, does not see Anne again out of embarrassment.

 Kate is left heartbroken by Anne's transgression.
 Anne, on the other hand, has been looking for a reason to break it off with Kate, who is the younger of the two and more serious about the relationship.
 Anne does not like the domestic routine the two have settled into and tells Kate that she has never been very good at monogamy.

 After confronting Nina about her affair with Kevin, Adam and Nina break up.
 Learning Kate is no longer with Anne, Adam sees it as an opportunity to get back together with her, although she tells him it's not possible.
 Adam meets Rebecca when he picks her up in his cab on her way to a blind date.
 They recognize each other from his blow-up in the bar and are instantly attracted to each other.
-Although Rebecca warns Adam that she is not very comfortable with her own body and doesn't feel terribly connected to it in bed, Rebecca discovers sex with Adam is better than any experience she has had before.
+Although Rebecca warns Adam that she is not very comfortable with her own body and does not feel terribly connected to it in bed, Rebecca discovers sex with Adam is better than any experience she has had before.